-- Switch replacement is linked to server life cycle due to soft migration.
+- Switch replacement linked to server life cycle due to soft migration.

-For this project, a new backbone based on MPLS (Multi-Protocol-Label-Switching) has been chosen and installed in the system.
-With the MPLS technology a physical network is divided into logical, independent subdivisions or clients.
-This virtualization meets increased demands in terms of scalability and easy network management, as well as the protection of data connections from unauthorized access.
+With the MPLS technology the physical network was divided into logical and independent subdivisions or clients.
+This virtualization satisfied increasing demands in terms of scalability and easy network management capability, as well as the need of protection for data connections from unauthorized access.

 After the introduction of the MPLS backbone, network components in the data centre were removed and replaced gradually with new components.
 The subdivision of the new system allowed for a strong reduction of necessary hardware, thus energy consumption, at all sites: the virtualised network needed 188 network components, compared to about 400 routers and switches previously.

 Postbank was able to pretest the new network configuration at Cisco laboratory in San Jose.
 Postbank voluntarily implemented an environmental management system certified to ISO 14001.
 Ecological standards in procurement are part of Postbank’s environmental management system.